 We follow carefully designed, rigorously enforced safety precautions for anyone who requires face-to-face care.

-We welcome both new and existing patients for in-person care, in adherence with Lockdown Government Guidance.
+We welcome both new and existing patients for in-person care, in adherence with Government Guidelines.

 When travelling to our clinic in Harley Street try your best to limit your exposure to human contact for instance when making rest or food stops.